Kanom-KP/MyProject/README.md

 # FurFriends
+This is my first web-development project that I try to use everything that I've learned from "The Web Developer Bootcamp 2020" online course including
+- HTML
+- CSS
+- Bootstrap
+- Node. js
+- Express
+- MongoDB
-This is my first web-development project after I finished "The Web Developer Bootcamp 2020" online course It's still under development so please bare with it if you still see anything doesn't work the way it should be :)
+This might not be the perfect website due to my lack of experiences and it's not fully finished yet.
+So, please bare with it if you still see anything doesn't work the way it should be I'll try to make it all work soon.

+Thank you for stopping by :)
+-KK